AdityaBhattacharya1/letterPair/README.md

 ## 🖋️ Overview

 Letter Pair is a tool that evaluates and compares font files, extracting key metrics such as x-height, cap-height, stroke contrast, and average character width.
 It then calculates a compatibility score to help designers and typographers determine how well fonts pair together.
-With the new 3‑font system support, Letter Pair not only assesses two fonts at a time but also evaluates the overall harmony of a trio of fonts.
+With its 3‑font system support, Letter Pair can not only assesses two fonts at a time but can also evaluate the overall harmony of a trio of fonts.

 ## 🚀 Features